JoshData/jot/README.md

 The rebase method takes a second optional argument `conflictless`.
 When `conflictless` is true, `rebase` tries harder to avoid returning null.
-It may return an operation that while not preseving the logical intent of the operation at least makes a rebase possible, avoiding hard-to-handle conflict situations.
+It may return an operation that while not preseving the logical intent of the operation at least makes a rebase consistent, avoiding hard-to-handle conflict situations.
 In the case of two edits to the same character in a string, a conflictless rebase will cause one of the edits to be squashed in a predictable way.

+The following operations support conflictless rebase with each other:

+* On numbers: SET, MATH

+* On strings and arrays: SET, INS, DEL, SPLICE, APPLY

+* On objects: SET, PUT, REM, APPLY

+If you stick to those operations, you can have merges without ever experiencing a conflict.

+(MAP, MOVE, and REN still need work.)

 Real Time Collaboration
 -----------------------